Home Upskilling What makes a good mentor?

 Both provide value of course, but a mentor is more inclined to roll up their sleeves to help with the running of a company and create a business plan.
 They can also troubleshoot if something goes wrong, or you get stuck.

-Why should I become a mentor?
+Why should you become a mentor?

 "We make a living by what we get, but we make a life by what we give."